The 6 food groups every kid should know

 Pop quiz: What are the six food groups for kids?
 If you can easily answer this question, you're ahead in the nutrition game.
-But if you're like many parents, you might need some brushing up on your nutritional know-how.
+But if you're like many parents and nannies, you might need some brushing up on your nutritional know-how.
 That way, instead of forcing kids to eat what you think is good for them, you'll inspire them to make their own good and healthy choices about what they eat.

-"The best way for kids to learn about the food groups is to encourage them to taste, make and be involved in meal preparation," says Michelle Dudash, a registered dietitian and author of "Clean Eating for Busy Families."
+"The best way for kids to learn about the food groups is to encourage them to taste, make, and be involved in meal preparation," says Michelle Dudash, a registered dietitian and author of "Clean Eating for Busy Families."
 "When making menus, you can ask them what kind of fruits and vegetables they like.
 It's better to focus on the deliciousness of a food rather than going into a lot of detail of how healthy it is."

 Vegetables can be fresh, canned or frozen, suggests Dudash.
 "Just like with fruit, fresh, frozen, canned, dried, freeze-dried and 100% juice count as a vegetable," says Amidor.
 If using canned veggies, make sure they contain little to no sodium.
 Amidor emphasizes, "Choosing a colorful variety of veggies is important in order to ensure that kids get a wide variety of nutrients their bodies need for proper growth and development."

-Dairy-free products fortified with calcium may be substituted.
+Dairy-free products fortified with calcium may be substituted for children with lactose intolerance.
 The main point of this group is to supply a rich source of calcium, Dudash explains.
 "It is recommended that children 2 years and older choose low-fat and nonfat dairy products, including milk, yogurt and cheese," notes Amidor.
 "Dairy products contain nine essential nutrients, including calcium, which is a nutrient of concern."

 Use oils that come from vegetables, nuts and seeds, as well as soft table spreads made with no hydrogenated oils, Dudash recommends.